car seat safety

-1. Pick a Method: LATCH vs. Seat Belt
+1. Pick an Installation Method: LATCH vs. Seat Belt

 LATCH installation is only approved up to a certain weight.
 Refer to the labels/manual for your child's car seat and switch to seat belt installation when the time comes.